Sex Offender/Child Kidnapper Registry

 The Sex Offender Registration office reviews the conviction information of each offender and determines the duration that is appropriate to the offender’s history.
 The offender will be notified in writing of their individual reporting requirements and the schedule for reporting verifications.

 The Sex Offender Registry office provides forms to communicate all registration actions.
-Forms are available online, but may not be submitted online.
-All registration related forms except the Temporary Presence Form must be signed and the form with the original signature delivered to the Sex Offender Registration office or to a local law enforcement registration agency.
+Forms are available online, but may not be submitted online with the following exceptions.
+All registration related forms except the Temporary Presence Form and the Notification of International Travel of Sex Offender form must be signed and the form with the original signature delivered to the Sex Offender Registration office or to a local law enforcement registration agency.
 Faxes or scans of signed copies are not acceptable.

 Initial registration must be completed in person at a registration agency.